 - Persons who are deceased may be nominated because of their significant role played in these areas.
 If selected, these individuals will become part of a Pioneers Group to be acknowledged at the dinner.

-In addition to 44 invitees meeting the above criteria, we also had a Rising Voices essay contest for those under age 40 who haven’t yet had time to build a significant body of work in the social justice arena.
-From those, we chose seven, for a total of 51 invited participants.
+In addition to 44 invitees meeting the above criteria, the Steering Committee held a Rising Voices essay contest for those under age 40 who haven’t yet had time to build a significant body of work in the social justice arena.
+From those, the Steering Committee chose seven, for a total of 51 invited participants.